theakshai/theakshai/README.md

 During my days in college, I used to work on developing API and frontend.

-I am currently in the path to become a core SRE + AI Engineer with a knowledge of full stack.
-Apart from this, I am also interested in Security concepts and general physics and I pursue it in my free time.
+I am completely fasicnated towards the field of Computer engineering or engineering in general.
+I like to build/tinker things and I am in the path of becoming the best in that I can ever be.

 # Reach me